RusticFlare/gardeners-cottage-parking-space/README.md

 It’s recently come to our attention that Space B has now been allocated to The Coach House, which means we no longer have access to it.

 As a result, we’ve had no choice but to go back to using Space A, even though we’re fully aware it causes an obstruction.
-We’re doing this out of necessity, not choice, and wanted to explain the situation clearly so everyone is aware.
+We’re doing this out of necessity and wanted to explain the situation clearly so everyone is aware.

 We are actively trying to resolve this, but in the meantime we appreciate everyone’s understanding.